 Here are some useful points of advise that we should all make ourselves familiar with:

-- Keep the computer in a communal area of the house.
+- Keep the device in a communal area of the house.
 It is not advisable for children to have computers or web cams in their bedroom.
-Keep the computer where you can monitor what your child is doing.
+Keep the device where you can monitor what your child is doing.